-The new code identifies several Best Management Practices to control FOG in wastewater.
+The code identifies several Best Management Practices to control FOG in wastewater.
 Food solids that accumulate in grease interceptors leave less room for FOG removal.
 To keep solids out of wastewater, install strainers or solid separators on all plumbing fixtures including floor drains and sinks.
 Make compost bins available in dishwash areas and train staff to scrape plates and cookware before washing.

-The proposed code also addresses the use of emulsifiers or degreasers.
+The code also addresses the use of emulsifiers or degreasers.
 These products are a short-term solution since the dissolved grease will solidify downstream.
 Emulsifiers and degreasers are not a substitute for regular grease interceptor maintenance.

 The Boulder Revised Code gives city staff the authority to request grease interceptor pumping records.
 The records are used to verify that the interceptor is being pumped on a regular basis.
 Business owners or property managers should keep records on file for a period of three years.

 If possible, observe the pumper at work and make sure the contents of your interceptor are completely emptied.
 The pumper should check and note any missing parts, such as missing or broken inlet/outlet PVC T’s on a gravity interceptor.
 The T’s are important since the T on the inlet pipe keeps grease from floating back into your building and the T on the outlet pipe keeps grease from escaping into the city sewer.